2017/18 Program Handbook

 Access to Equipment

-Equipment is available free-of-charge to all SOM+D attending students for curriculum-based projects ONLY.
+Equipment is available free-of-charge to all currently registered SOM+D students for curriculum-based projects ONLY.

 Prior to sign-out, students must have received adequate training on the equipment by an instructor or technologist.